 Test resources have many conflicting demands, and their use must be scheduled well in advance of a test.
 Resources specific to a particular test must often be developed and funded from the Program Managers (PM) own Research and Development (R&D) Test and Evaluation (T&E) budget.
-Thus, the PM and testers must ensure that test resource requirements are identified early in the acquisition cycle, that they are documented in the initial Test and Evaluation Master Plan (TEMP), and that modifications and refinements are reported in the TEMP updates.
+Thus, the PM and testers must ensure that test resource requirement are identified early in the acquisition cycle, that they are documented in the initial Test and Evaluation Master Plan (TEMP), and that modifications and refinements are reported in the TEMP updates.

 Funds for testing are provided by congressional appropriation to the Office of Management and Budget (OMB), which apportions the funds to the Services through the Secretary of Defense (SECDEF).
-The PPBE Process formulates budget requests to the Congress.
+The PPBE Process formulates budget requests to Congress.
 Requests by PM for test resources are usually outlined in the TEMP.
 Generally, system development is funded from RDT&E funds until the system is operationally deployed and maintained.
 Operations and Maintenance (O&M) funds are used for Follow-on T&E (FOT&E) and system maintenance.
 The weapon system materiel developer is also responsible for funding the development of new test resources specifically needed to test the weapon system.

 Test resources are developed and funded under various Army appropriations.
 The Army Materiel Command (AMC) and other commands provide test items, spare parts, support items (such as diagnostic equipment), and ammunition.
 Soldiers, ranges, fuel, test support personnel, and maneuver areas are provided by the US Army Training and Doctrine Command (TRADOC).
 Weapon system PMs use RDT&E funds to reimburse these supporting commands for costs directly related to their tests.
 Weapon system materiel developers are also responsible for funding the development of new test resources specifically needed to test the weapon system.
 Funding for Army operational testing is through the PM’s Program Element (PE) and is given to ATEC for direct control of funds for each program.
 Funding requirements are developed in consonance with the Outline Test Plan (OTP).